rfeinman/hw-mathtools/README.md

 These are my completed & graded homeworks, written in Python using Jupyter Notebooks, for the Fall 2017 version of Eero Simoncelli's course [Mathematical Tools for Cognitive and Neural Science](http://www.cns.nyu.edu/~eero/math-tools/).
+This repository was made public on Feb.
+1st 2018, well beyond the termination of the course.

 # Grades